NUSBF/JsCoFE/data_link/README.md

     * `enabled`: set to false to disable (defaults to true)
     * `rsync_size`: For data sources that have an rsync service, this can be used to extract the data sizes from the rsync repository for use in the data source catalog.
 * `other`: **Other configuration options**
   * `rcsb_results`: Whether to return PDB information from rcsb from the search API endpoint.
-Defaults to true.
+Defaults to false.

 ### Example configuration file